OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 }
 ```

-If the verification is happening in a separate function, you still have to end the script by issuing the `return` statement from the `main` function.
+If the verification is happening in a separate function, you still must end the script by issuing the `return` statement from the `main` function.
 Returning from the subfunction doesn't end the script.

 The following script has the same behavior as the previous one.
 The difference is that the `main` function calls the `inputPresent` function to verify everything. `inputPresent` returns a boolean (`true` or `false`) to indicate whether all required inputs are present.
 The `main` function uses that boolean to decide on continuing or ending the script.